brandon-rhodes/pyron/pyron/README.txt

     of your package's ``__init__.py`` file.

-As long as you make this information available using the above techniques — which are merely a codification of already existing Python best practices — then ``pyron`` will build both your ``setup.py`` and your project for you without requiring any further intervention.
+As long as you make this information available using the above techniques, which are merely a codification of already existing Python best practices, then ``pyron`` will build both your ``setup.py`` and your project for you without requiring any further intervention.

 Using the ``pyron`` command